Halle synagogue attacker goes on trial | DW | 21.07.2020

 He said he had a good relationship with his sister, though social contacts steadily declined over time.
 When asked by the judge why these contacts had ebbed, he answered simply: "Different things.
 Not important."

-Stephan B. said he had spent six months in the Bundeswehr, which accoring to him was "Not a real army."
-When he could, he went home at the weekends.
+Stephan B. said he had spent six months in the Bundeswehr, which according to him was "Not a real army."

 He then described his brief attempt to study chemistry, which was cut short by an illness that he declined to go into in detail.
 After that, when asked whether he had had any plans, he laughed and said, "No, I had no plans."